CustomIcon/Python-Spam-Protection-API/docs.md

 - Installation of `python3.6` or `python3.8`
 - Installation of `make`: `sudo apt install make`
-- clone the github repository and switch to dev branch: `git clone https://github.com/OpenRestfulAPI/intellivoid-spam-protection && cd intellivoid-spam-protection && git checkout dev`
+- clone the github repository and switch to dev branch: `git clone https://github.com/intellivoid/Python-Spam-Protection-API && cd Python-Spam-Protection-API`
 - setup a virtualenv and install requirements: `pip install requirements_dev.txt`
 - 🎉 Finally you can test the changes in examples folder :D

-## Note
-This is an Unofficial wrapper made by an individual on Telegram.
-The person who owns and created this library has nothing to do with Intellivoid Company.